 alumni | a resource for students

 We are thrilled that a new office has been established and meaningful programs are being developed to help our students make the most of their experience on campus and beyond.

 By sharing similar experiences, alumni can provide valuable support to current students.
 Arriving at Yale, many of us 1st gen underserved alumni felt that we lacked informational, familial and financial support — causing us to feel isolated and alone.
 By telling our stories as former students and now professionals in diverse careers, we help students to know that they are not alone.
 We believe in them.
 We want them to know that they belong.
 We all belong to the Yale family.

 Our events, partnerships and initiatives will give you the many opportunities for sharing your story.

 Financial support opportunity

-Consider making a gift to the newly established Yale College Dean’s Student Assistance Fund to provide needed financial support for urgent or emergency needs.
+Consider making a gift to the Yale College Dean’s Student Assistance Fund to provide needed financial support for urgent or emergency needs.